-Fly Ash
+🛟 Fly Ash

-The U.S. Environmental Protection Agency reported that during 2001, the U.S. electrical utility industry generated about 71.2 million tons of coal fly ash; about 25.1 million tons of fly ash were used, which is more than two times the average annual amount used between 1985 and 1995.
-The majority of coal fly ash products were used in construction-related applications, including cement production and concrete products, structural fills or embankments, soil stabilization, stabilization of waste materials, flowable fill and grouting mixes.
+The American Coal Ash Association reported that during 2004 the U.S. electrical utility industry generated about 70.8 million tons of coal fly ash, and that about 28.1 million tons of fly ash were used.
+The majority of coal fly ash products were used in construction-related applications, including cement production and concrete products, structural fills or embankments, soil stabilization, stabilization of waste materials, flowable fill, grouting mixes, mineral filler in asphalt concrete mixes, and mining applications.